Likhai: A journey through the craft of wood carving

 The world of fauna and flora has inspired a variety of motifs used in the likhai.
 They are naturalistic, beautiful, and spontaneous, carrying symbolic significance.
 Trees and flowers are not only part of daily needs but are an important part of rituals and ceremonies.
 Craftsmen included these designs to maintain a kind of harmony with the surrounding environment.
 The depiction of the flower is mainly in the form of rosettes with a different number of petals.
 The lotus is the most commonly used form by craftsmen, and also interpreted in a variety of different shapes and designs.
 Goddess Lakshmi is regarded as the divine embodiment of fecundity and vegetal growth.
 The design with vegetation mainly found in the entrance door is symbolic of her presence.
 Lord Ganesha is mostly found in the kholi of every single house.
 Known as the deity of auspicious beginnings and also as the removal of obstacles, his figure adorns the pediment of houses and the central portion of the doorway.
 He is found in different postures in the carvings including seated, standing, and dancing postures.
 More recently, innovative designs have included geometric patterns.
 The pattern of carving on kholis is similar in all the houses.
 Some have a series of motifs running on all three sides of the frame except on the central top part.
 The other one is carved on the bottom part of the frame and the rest are either plain or series of the same motif.
 There are also windows with a wooden column with some carving.
 Most of the designs are in a stylized manner which means the origin could have been a real plant or flower adapted through “play” to create a design.
 This is a reason that in many cases the original form of the motif design is unclear.
 These designs are also seen as a lucky charm, protecting the house from evil spirits.

-The wood used in likhai is generally Sal (Shorea robusta), Tun (Toona Ciliata), Chir pine (Pinus roxburghii), and Himalayan cypress (Cupressus torulosa).
+The wood used in likhai is generally Sal (Shorea Robusta), Tun (Toona Ciliata), Chir pine (Pinus Roxburghii), and Himalayan cypress (Cupressus Torulosa).
 Tun is a locally available tree and has a beautiful natural wooden texture.
 The reason behind using these woods is that they are fine-grained hardwood that is dense and shock resistant.
 The wood is polished to a very smooth finish, making it ideal for furniture-making and carving.
 Since knowledge was transferred through generations, the methods have changed over a long period of time but it is only by doing that one can learn the technique.

 I worked on a project by the National Mission on Himalayan Studies on skill building for alternate livelihood generation and was engaged with the craft whereby I documented the process of the carvers.
 The initial step for likhai is to prepare the wood that includes the desired shape, size, and planning of the surface.
 Before likhai the cornices are made with offsets.
 A stencil is prepared with the desired design and the pattern is drafted on wood.
 During carving, artisans first chisel out the excess wood except for the design leaving the pattern or motif as a raised surface.
 The edge of the design is not carved straight to the base but is tapered.
 The chisel is held at a specific angle to the wood surface and the curved part of the chisel should be downwards.
 Different sizes of chisels are used depending upon the level of details required.

 The chisel is used to hammer, carve and engrave the marked design.
-Initially, rough carvings are done by chiselling to reveal the approximate countours of the motif.
+Initially, rough carvings are done by chiselling to reveal the approximate contours of the motif.
 Later fine detailing and minute ornamentation are done.
 After the carving process, sandpaper is used to polish and smoothen the outer surface of the wood.
 Once the product is completed, the artisans apply a natural oil to protect the wood from moisture, termites, and insects.

 The Journey

 Vernacular houses tell us the story of an earlier lifestyle and how people used to put so much effort and time into the craft.
 These carvings were not merely for artistic purposes but impacted different social and economic aspects as well.
 Historically ruled by multiple Hindu dynasties, the Kumaon division was formed in 1816 when the British reclaimed this region from the Gurkhas.
 While the art of construction in stonework found expression under the Katyuris, sophisticated carpentry flourished during the rule of Chands, as seen in the delicate workmanship of ornate doors and windows belonging to that period.
 Most of this could be traced from oral sources and there are definite indications that a connection exists between the wood carving traditions of Gujarat and Rajasthan.
 Familial connections are traced by surnames inhabiting Kumaon and other parts, for instance Joshi to Gujarat, Pant to Maharashtra, and Pandey to Uttar Pradesh.
 The political history of the region reveals an influx of high caste refugees to the mountains.
 Oral history states that the craft of carving was brought to the Kumaon hills by immigrants from the Maratha wars (1774-1818), who then settled in the Himalayan region.
 In the upper Himalayan region, there is the influence of the Tibetans and Nepalese.
 It is claimed that the Almora district of Uttarakhand was the hub of craftspeople and they used to travel for wood carving to different regions.
-Historian Dr. M.P Josh described how with the decline of royal households, craftsmen began to be patronized by the merchant communities everywhere (Kak: 2018).
+Historian Dr. M. P. Josh described how with the decline of royal households, craftsmen began to be patronized by the merchant communities everywhere (Kak 2018).
 During the colonial period, British builders did not incorporate the local woodcraft into their buildings as the style found no takers in the architectural vocabulary of these colonial settlers.

 Caste has been prominent in Kumaon and division within communities is on the basis of occupation.
 As traditional practitioners of carving, the community was referred to as Doms, the artists.
 The term is derived from the drummers of Lord Shiva.
 Last year in 2021, I visited 20 villages in the region of Munsiari to enlist the existing craftspeople in the region where I found 13 craftsmen involved in different forms of craft including wood, stone, and bamboo belonging to the same caste.
 With the flow of migration from the plains and an increase in caste conflicts, the craft communities have become the victims of oppression by other people from other castes.
 Today the craft community occupies the lowest rank in the hierarchy even as the level of intricacy and ornateness in wood carving has becomes a symbol of social status, especially among the upper-class.

 There is a continuum of change where societies bend to new forces, adapting to their surroundings.
 All the traditional houses have carved frames though the levels of intricacy are different, representing the social status of the family.
 Likhai is no longer part of houses these days but how this tradition has vanished with time is a question that elicits responses on the changes that happened in the region.
 Monetization brought many changes in society as every product and service was evaluated based on specific prices.
 The craftsmen were however part of the barter system where they carved frames of houses in exchange for three meals a day from the owner.
 The patience, detailing, and most importantly the time required in the entire process of carving is extensive which made it expensive and eventually unaffordable.
 Life in the mountains (Hindi: pahad) has always been close to nature and people have a relationship of interdependence with the forest for food and animal fodder.
 The raw material for carving is collected from local forests and earlier there was abundance of wood available.
 The scenario changed when forest rules and regulation came into force.
 The ownership of the forest shifted from the local communities to colonial and then Indian government agencies.
 Major deforestation, due to the need to build “sleepers” for train tracks, resulted in the rising cost of timber in the region and environmental problems.
 With the conclusion of the Sino-Indian border conflict in 1963, the region experienced heightened development of road networks and transportation systems.
-Various government policies prevented the locals from managing their forest and this resulted in various forms of protests including the well-known “Chipko movement”.
+Various government policies prevented the locals from managing their forest and this resulted in various forms of protests including the well-known ‘Chipko movement’.
 As the region developed, the availability of wood was reduced and the prices of timber were raised.
 Now wood construction is a luxury and restricted to exotic resorts and farmhouses.

 The craft of likhai was the pride of houses via the use of a larger housing frame.
 The traditional knowledge system embodied in mountain architecture is the result of efforts taken to solve problems innovatively by using the available resources.
 The earlier houses were designed for the region as per the climate and the lifestyle.
 The structures were thermally efficient and kept the inner spaces warm in the cold and harsh climate.
 The materials were local including different types of stone, wood, and mud for coating.
 The introduction of new construction materials like bricks and concrete and the unavailability of local material resulted in the change of housing patterns and styles.
 Although traditional architecture was convenient, modern life-styles and aesthetics brought about changes and the new houses represent a predefined perception of development, applied to houses in the plains.